Butterfly (Crazy Town song): Critical reception

 It was named the 34th "Most Awesomely Bad Song Ever" by VH1, and rated number three on Billboards chart for one-hit wonders of the 2000s, compiled in 2009.
 "Butterfly" was featured in Metal Hammer's "The Top 40 Best Nu Metal Songs Ever Made" list and ranked at #18.
 The song is ranked #342 on Consequence's list of "Every Alternative Rock No. 1 Hit from Worst to Best".

 Music video

 The song's music video, directed by Honey, shows the band in a fantastical forest full of butterflies.
 Shifty Shellshock and Epic Mazur sing praises to two women with butterfly wings (Cynthia Mittweg & Melissa Binzer).
 At one point in the video, Shifty's star-shaped tattoos fly off into the air.
+In 2018, the staff of Metal Hammer included the music video in the site's list of "the 13 best nu metal videos".